African Americans in foreign policy: Pioneers in the industry

-Barack Obama is the first African-American President of the United States, and has played a strong role in directing foreign policy for the nation since taking office.
-He is committed to pursuing foreign policy challenges including: bringing a responsible end" to the war in Iraq and refocusing on the broader region; Building the first truly 21st-century military and showing wisdom in how we deploy it; Marshalling a global effort" to secure, destroy, and stop the spread of weapons of mass destruction; Rebuilding and constructing the alliances and partnerships necessary to meet common challenges and confront common threats," including global warming; and investing in our common humanity through foreign aid and supporting the pillars of a sustainable democracy – a strong legislature, an independent judiciary, the rule of law, a vibrant civil society, a free press, and an honest police force.
+Barack Obama was the first African American President of the United States, and played a strong role in directing foreign policy for the nation since taking office.
+He was committed to pursuing foreign policy challenges including: bringing a "responsible end" to the war in Iraq and refocusing on the broader region; Building the first truly 21st-century military and showing wisdom in how we deploy it; Marshaling a "global effort" to secure, destroy, and stop the spread of weapons of mass destruction; Rebuilding and constructing the alliances and partnerships necessary to meet common challenges and confront common threats," including global warming; and investing in our common humanity through foreign aid and supporting the pillars of a sustainable democracy – a strong legislature, an independent judiciary, the rule of law, a vibrant civil society, a free press, and an honest police force.